Dental Crowns in Waxahachie, TX

 CEREC stands for Chairside Economical Restoration of Esthetic Ceramics and refers to a type of dental crown made with cutting-edge digital modeling technology.
 The crowns are fabricated from porcelain that is milled and polished to match your exact needs.
 The process is fast and efficient, regularly allowing our team to complete same-day restorations.

 Waxahachie Family Dentistry® utilizes CAD-CAM software to perfectly match the shape and color of your smile.
 We use CAD/CAM software to improve the design and creation of many dental restoration services such as crowns, veneers, inlays, and onlays.
-Want to learn more about how CEREC dental crowns and how they can be beneficial to you?
-Contact our team today to schedule an appointment!

 Frequently Asked Questions

-How long do dental crowns last?
+How long does a dental crown last?

 A dental crown can last between five to 15 years or more, with factors such as the material used, oral hygiene habits, and maintenance affecting its lifespan.
 Crowns made from durable materials such as porcelain, ceramics, and zirconia tend to last longer compared to those made from resin or other materials.
 Good oral hygiene practices, including brushing, flossing, and regular dental check-ups, can help extend the crown’s lifespan.

 Will my insurance cover dental crowns?